 METRO is developing expansion opportunities at the Emergency & Community Service Center (ECSC) located in downtown Houston adjacent to the 1900 Main Administration facility.
 This project efforts invloves the acquisition of Real Estate for the Emergency & Community Services Center for use and parking structure as a component of a multi-year \$48.6M facility adjacent to the 1900 Main Administration building.
 The project currently involves \$5.9M in grant funding for future construction efforts.
-Expansion of the parking facility would provide for continued growth in ridership and customer service support with more parking spaces in the southwest region of the City of Houston.
+Expansion of the Park & Ride would provide for continued growth in ridership and customers will enjoy more parking spaces at the already crowded Park & Ride facility.
+The southwest region of the City of Houston would benefit from additional parking spaces.
 This project is in alignment with METRO's Climate Action Plan and Sustainability Vision that serves as a pathway to achieving the agency's sustainability goals.